Respiratory symptoms got you breathless? Try our canine respiratory PCR panel -- we test for 6 canine respiratory pathogens from 1 nasal swab.

 • Shorten the time required to confirm a clinical diagnosis of Ehrlichia canis infection

-• Ensure that dog populations are free of E. canis
+• Help ensure that dog populations are free of E. canis

 • Early prevention of the spread of E. canis among a group of dogs